ToliaGuy/typed-jsx-language-tools/README.md

 ![Effect-TS-framework](images/app-global-errors.png)

-_Global errors view: see all possible errors at a glance._

-You don't see just a happy path, but also what kinds of error components can fail with.
+_This doesn't look as nice as React.
+But have you noticed?
+We are tracking all possible ways our UI can fail with in the typesystem.
+(MyCustomError, ValidationError, NotFoundError)_

 ![show-fallback](images/catch-specific-error.png)
-_Showing a specific fallback UI when a typed error is caught._
-And showing fallback UI for different errors, much more easily.
+_We can catch a specific error and show a fallback UI_ And showing fallback UI for different errors, much more easily.

 After we took care of the error we already have two left
 ![two-errors-left](images/app-after-catching-error.png)

-_After handling one error, two remaining errors are shown._
+_After handling the ValidationError, typesystem shows two errors that we didn't handle yet._

 ### Current state
 For now this is done through language server.
 But also a solution should be made